Ally-Financial/abc-doc/README.md

 Double click ABC_Doc.exe to run application

 ## Change Image and Logo
-    - To update the mosue logo replace mouse logo with new files
+    - To update the mouse logo replace mouse logo with new files
     - To replace logo and icons in title bar and on utility change it to x64 using "Convert Image To base64.py"

 ## People